-|Trim Size / Pages||9.3 x 6.3 in / 352|
+|Trim Size / Pages||9 x 6 in / 352|

-From the New York Times bestselling author of The Witch's Daughter comes the story of Gretel, all grown up and investigating the disappearance of Albrecht Durer's treasured Frog Prints
+From the New York Times bestselling author of The Witch's Daughter comes the story of Gretel, all grown up and investigating the disappearance of Albrecht Durer's treasured Frog Prints.

-Bavaria, 1776.
 When Albrecht Durer the Much Much Younger's Frog Prints go missing, he knows exactly where to turn for help.
 Gretel (yes, that Gretel), now 35 and still living with her gluttonous brother Hans, is the country's most famous private investigator, and she leaps at the opportunity to travel to cosmopolitan Nuremberg to take on the case.
 But amid the hubbub of the city’s annual sausage festival, Gretel struggles to find any clues that point toward the elusive thief.

 P. J. Brackston is the author of the New York Times bestseller The Witch's Daughter; The Winter Witch; and Nutters.
 She is also the author of Gretel and the Case of the Frog Prints, available from Pegasus Books.
 She has an MA in Creative Writing from Lancaster University and is a Visiting Lecturer for the University of Wales, Newport.
 Brackston lives in Wales with her partner, Simon, and their two children.